Key takeaways

 Real world implementation example

-A D2C brand runs HDFC and ICICI accounts with Zoho Books.
+A D2C brand runs HDFC and ICICI accounts with Tally.
 During close, the AI flags a UPI refund of ₹1,247 posted twice, showing both entries with timestamps and the responsible team members.
 It also surfaces an ₹8,000 HDFC variance due to unrecorded SMS charges, so the team posts a quick adjustment.

 Available tools and solutions